-Google analytics – it’s a powerful tool and one that is free at that.
+Google Analytics – it’s a powerful tool and it is free at that.
 However, in a school environment, devoid of resources and time, you want to ensure your Google Analytics reports are providing both useful and actionable insights.
 Which metrics should your school be tracking and why?

 Here’s how Google Analytics can improve your school marketing:

 1. Discover where your visitors are coming from